 Step 6.
 Put your Game Boy back together

 Put your buttons back into the front half of you Game Boy followed by your silicone pads.
-Reattach the front PCB back into front part of the case.
+Reattach the front PCB back into the front part of the case.
 Remember to put back in all the Philips head screws. (including the tiny ones holding down the screens ribbon cable)

 Carefully put back together the two halves of the Game Boy being vigilant of any cables of obstructions from the screw posts in the case.
 Screw back together the 6 tri-wing screws